rosshpayne/ODTM/README.md

 	2. Operation fails with a space issue (say) at task 4.
 DOM aborts and writes the error to various log tables.
 	   There remains 3 other tasks to complete however.

-           Review the reasons for the failuser using one or all the following SQL:
+           Review the reasons for the failure using one or all of the following SQL:

 		SQL>  select * from DOM$run_log  where id = g_run_id
 		SQL>  select * from DOM$task_log where run_id = g_run_id
-		SQL>  select * from DOM$sql_log  where run_id = g_run_id
+		SQL>  select * from DOM$sql_log  where task_log_id = g_task_log_id

+ 	3. Fix the space issue

- 	3. Restart the operation using the SQL from step 1.
+    4. Restart the operation using the SQL from step 1.

          DOM will automatically run tasks 4,5,6 and 7